NoahPlage/Scraping-Twitter/README.md

 # Scraping Twitter Data and Perform Sentiment Analysis
 To be updated...

+Basic setup to get data from twitter with a keyword.

+* A crawler that crawls the latest 200 tweets from a certain hashtag or username
+* Word Cloud of lastest tweet

 ## Prerequisite to use
 ### Libraries
 Use "pip install --" command to install the following libraries: